-Price: Guests aged 8 and over are required to buy and wear a Bonhomme-themed Effigy, which costs around $10 ahead of time or $15 at the door.
-Carnival packages are also available for around $40, which includes things like an Effigy, toque, Carnival touque, a hot beverage and a cup of Ponce du Carnaval or a non-alcoholic beverage
+Price: Guests aged 12 and over are required to buy and wear a Bonhomme-themed Effigy, which costs $20 ahead of time or $30 as of January 15th.
+Carnival packages are also available for a pre-sale price of $55, which includes things an Effigy, toque, Carnival touque, a hot beverage and a cup of Ponce du Carnaval or a non-alcoholic beverage

 Where to stay in Quebec City: Can’t nab a room at the ice hotel?
 The festival is located just outside the walls surrounding the historic centre, which means it’s an easy walk from any hotel in Vieux-Quebec.
 However you can’t beat the Hilton Quebec when it comes to location, as the hotel is right across the street from the grounds and many rooms offer great views of the Ice Palace.
 Click here to book

 Top tip: To really get into the spirit of things, head to one of the on-site bars and purchase a Caribou.
 But not just any Caribou—a huge hollow stick shaped like a candy cane filled to the brim with Caribou, that you can walk around with!

 YOU MIGHT ALSO ENJOY:

 - Sibéria Spa: Quebec City’s ultimate spot for relaxation

 - A daredevil day: Fun things to do in Laval, Quebec